Jimbly/node-pipe-to-browser/README.md

 node-pipe-to-browser features auto scrolling (with enable/disable), ansi to html coloring (--ansi) and behavior and color customization.

-Originally a fork from [kessler/node-bcat](https://github.com/kessler/node-bcat), reworked as a library interface instead of just a command line too.
+Originally a fork from [kessler/node-bcat](https://github.com/kessler/node-bcat), reworked as a library interface instead of just a command line tool.
 Ideal for adding a route to your servers that gives you streaming access to your logs.

 # Library usage
 You can use pipe-to-browser as a library to pipe an arbitrary stream to a http response: